-Kellogg Is Closing Another Distribution Center, Laying Off Dozens
+Kellogg Closing Another Distribution Center, Laying Off Dozens

 One of America’s biggest and most popular manufacturers of breakfast cereals and snacks, Kellogg Company, has announced that it will be closing its distribution center near Hagerstown, Maryland.
 The company confirmed that 76 employees working at the facility will lose their jobs.

-The company has filed the Worker Adjustment and Retraining Notification (WARN) with the Maryland Department of Labor, which requires that companies inform affected employees about mass layoffs at least 60 days in advance.
+Kellogg has filed a Worker Adjustment and Retraining Notification (WARN) with the Maryland Department of Labor, which requires that companies inform affected employees about mass layoffs at least 60 days in advance.

-The employees being laid off will receive severance and benefits from the company.
+The employees being laid off will receive severance packages.

 As I reported in June, under the new distribution model, Kellogg will be delivering goods directly to the retailers’ warehouses.
 The new strategy has been undertaken to cut costs that were being incurred by operating these large distribution warehouses.

-The Hagerstown distribution center is one of the 39 facilities that the company has announced it will close this year.
+The Hagerstown distribution center is one of the 39 facilities that the company has announced it will close in 2017.

 “76 to lose jobs at Kellogg center near Hagerstown,” Herald-Mail Media, July 18, 2017.